FBI-Hamza/Laravel-Project/readme.md

-# Laravel Restaurant Order Management System (LaravelROMS)
+# Laravel Order Management System

 ## About this application

-This application is created by MD INZAMUL HAQUE for INFORTECH Solutions.
-This is a simple restaurant order management system.
+This application is created by Hamza Safdar.
+This is a simple order management system.
-#### Framework: Laravel 5.3
-#### Language: PHP 5.7

 ## Install
 - Type this line: